multiplex55/Polars_Parquet_Learning/README.md

 [eframe](https://docs.rs/eframe/latest/eframe/) and
 [egui](https://docs.rs/egui/latest/egui/).
 When launched a small window is displayed containing a text field, radio buttons for the operation and a **Run** button.
+Files can also be dragged onto the window to automatically populate the path.
 All heavy lifting is handled by Polars; the GUI simply wires the chosen action to the example functions.

 ## Additional examples